 grep -c '@ts-expect-error\|eslint-disable\|no-verify' CLAUDE.mdAnd the full-stack check that the lab’s final acceptance criteria require:

-npm run typecheck && npm run lint && npm run knip && npm run testAll four should exit zero on the clean starter.
+npm run typecheck && npm run lint && npm run knip && npm run testAll four should exit zero once you’ve finished the static-layer pass.

 Patterns to take away